 Major source determinations are most often thought of in terms of criteria pollutant emissions as those chemicals make up the majority of emissions of regulated air pollutants on DAF installations.
-As stated in 40 CFR 70.2 (Section 2.1 of this guide), fugitive emissions sources should NOT be included when performing a major source determination for criteria pollutants.
-Additionally, although an installation can be classified as a major source for CPs, it is unlikely that it will also be a major source for HAPs.
-The determination for each type of pollutant is made utilizing a different set of guidelines and requirements.
+As stated in 40 CFR 70.2 (Section 2.1 of this guide), fugitive emissions sources should NOT be included when performing a major source determination for criteria pollutants (unless the fugitive emissions are from one of the 27 sources listed in 302(j) of the CAA).
+Additionally, although the DAF installation can be classified as a major source for Criteria Pollutants, it is unlikely that it will also be a major source for HAPs.
+The major or minor determination for each type of pollutant is made utilizing a different set of guidelines and requirements.